briandfoy/PerlPowerTools/CONTRIBUTING.md

 should at least pass all those checks.
 Many are disabled because they are a problem across the code base (and there aren't tests).

+## Adding a new program

+New programs follow the same general rules, but there are some extra things you need to do:

+* Add the program name to *lib/PerlPowerTools.pm*
+* Add the program to the lists in *index.html*, *ru/index.html*, and *uk/index.html* in the gh-pages branch
+* Run `make manifest` and check that it adds your new command and tests

 For new programs, include tests with as high a coverage as you can stand.